#1 Strategy For Accessing Funds To Buy Property Overseas

 However, after years of following this rule and putting onshore assets in onshore entities and offshore assets in offshore entities, I changed my mind when it comes to an LLC used for IRA investments.

 While the people who make money selling offshore LLCs would prefer you to use one for your self-directed IRA structure, the cost of setting up and maintaining an offshore entity is greater than that of setting up an LLC in Nevada or Florida, for example… or anywhere else in the United States.

 Furthermore, using an offshore entity owned by your IRA to hold offshore assets doesn’t provide the asset protection you’d like it to, as the IRA is a U.S. structure that already falls under U.S. jurisdiction.

 While you may have other reasons for intending to use an offshore LLC as the investment vehicle for your IRA, think through your long-term goals before spending the money.

 One legitimate reason to use an offshore entity to hold your overseas property purchase could be that you eventually want to own the property yourself.
 One way to achieve that without taking the entire property as a single distribution and suffering a big tax hit as a result would be to take shares of the LLC as distributions over time.
 That way you could mitigate the tax burden in any given year.

 Of course, if you held the offshore LLC in a Roth IRA, you could take the entire thing as a distribution without worrying about the tax implications.

 Other situations could arise where it’d make sense to spend the money to set up an offshore LLC for your IRA to invest offshore.
-However, between complications getting bank accounts for offshore entities these days (a bigger challenge all the time) and the much higher costs, I recommend you look into using an onshore LLC for your self-directed IRA when intending to use those funds to invest beyond the generic investment limits of your current custodian.
+However, between complications getting bank accounts for offshore entities these days and the much higher costs, I recommend you look into using an onshore LLC for your self-directed IRA when intending to use those funds to invest beyond the generic investment limits of your current custodian.